seba970423/cachyos-bootloader-switcher/README.md

 Passing tests are **not** treated as a substitute for real firmware proof.

+## BTRFS compatibility
+Btrfs root filesystems are supported by the topology-aware design.
+Snapper can coexist with the switcher, but bootable-snapshot integration such as grub-btrfs has not yet been explicitly validated.

 ## Documentation

 - [`CHANGELOG.md`](CHANGELOG.md) — revision history and real-hardware discoveries